 #3.)
 Specialized VA.
 This type of VA has a specific skill set that a client needs.
 For example, some specialized VAs work solely on social media, Pinterest, SEO, or graphic design.

 The more valuable your skill, the harder you are to replace, and the more money you can charge.
+For more details, check out this guide on how to become a Pinterest virtual assistant.

 #4.)
 Project Launch VA.
 A product launch VA is hired for one project to help achieve a specific objective — like launching a product or perform website maintenance tasks.